 Empowering a child, among other factors, requires striking a balance between yielding to their wants and disallowing them.
 Thankfully, many years of Montessori followed by public and private schools have been invaluable in showcasing a variety of approaches and perspectives, collectively inspiring us to guide, observe, listen and evaluate, a practice we have followed (or attempted to follow) a thousand times over.
 For the most part this has enabled us to trust our children thus empowering them in the pursuit of a productive, stimulating, and fulfilling life.

-As aware as I am of my parenting strengths, I am even more so of my weaknesses, the largest one being my inability, at times, to stand firm on a decision, wavering instead between trying to please and listening to my own heart and mind.
-This is confusing for a child, not to mention frustrating, which brings me back to my daughter’s disappointment earlier today.
+As aware as I am of my parenting strengths, I am even more so of my weaknesses, the largest one being my inability, at times, to commit to a decision.
+(See Dear Ebba and Roberto for more on commitment phobia.)
+The constant wavering between a desire to please and listening to one’s own heart is confusing for a child, not to mention frustrating, which brings me back to my daughter’s disappointment earlier today.

 An athletic fiend, or as my dear cousin would say “a life fiend,” our youngest approaches life with remarkable passion and determination, excelling at virtually every academic, creative, and athletic pursuit she tackles.
 Her love of slime, for example, led to the launch of her online shop while still in elementary school, earning her more spending money than she ever dreamed possible, but more importantly, it is teaching her invaluable lessons in entrepreneurship and responsibility.

 Last summer, much like an alpine swallow in continuous flight, our daughter did not stop moving her body.
 Daily somersaults became the norm transforming our abode into a mobile gym with round-the-clock cartwheels, handstands, and flips until her body nagged for more.

 Until I didn't.